apigeek3000/pubsec-apigee-genai-solar-demo/README.md

-# Apigee Gen AI Solar Demo
+# Apigee Public Sector Gen AI Solar Demo

 In this project we use Google Cloud Apigee to run an API platform for our Gen AI applications.
 This has two aspects - one the one side we can provide APIs that AI clients can automatically understand and consume, and on the other side we can offer AI models to other applications as managed, secured APIs.